 Net assets without donor restrictions are assets available for use in general operations and not subject to donor restrictions.
 Net assets without donor restrictions may be designated for specific purposes by action of the board of directors.
+There were no board designated funds for the years ended December 31, 2022 or 2021.

-Net Assets With Donor Restrictions -
+Net Assets With Donor Restrictions